KD-33/Weightlifting-with-AI/Collegiate-Cross-Country-Runner.md

 Pretty fit and has multiple years of experience with weightlifting
 Has access to a gym
 No injuries to be concerned about
-Wants a 12 week summer plan that can be broken up into 3 seperate 4 week cycles
+Wants a 12 week summer plan that can be broken up into 3 separate 4 week cycles

 ## Claude